-Unlike in many other areas of the world, European deforestation has been reduced in recent times.1 Since 1990, the area of Europe categorised as forested has increased by over 90,000 square kilometers.1 In contrast, globally, an average of 28 million hectares of forest are cut down every year.2 One way European countries are countering deforestation is by adopting agroforestry, which involves planting large numbers of trees and by doing so it protects the very soil itself.
+Unlike in many other areas of the world, European deforestation has been reduced in recent times.1 Since 1990, the area of Europe categorised as forested has actually increased by over 90,000 square kilometers (9 million hectares).1 In contrast, globally, an average of 28 million hectares of forest are cut down every year.2 One way European countries are countering deforestation is by adopting agroforestry, which involves planting large numbers of trees and by doing so it protects the very soil itself.
 This is an environmentally beneficial method of farming that now occupies almost 20 million hectares in Europe.3

 A Solution to European Deforestation

 Agroforestry is an ancient practice of combining agriculture with planting trees.4 The benefits are manifold.
 For the farmers, agroforestry provides healthier soil, enriched by more nutrients, resulting in higher yields of crops.4 Providing additional tree cover also creates much-needed habitats for wildlife.
 Meanwhile, the trees themselves sequester carbon dioxide (CO2) from the atmosphere.5 This is therefore an extremely effective way of reducing the effects of climate change.5 Unfortunately, present agroforestry practices occupy less than 10 percent of the potential European area.3 There is therefore great scope for the enlargement of this beneficial practice, especially as a counter to European deforestation.